HAL Light Utility Helicopter: Manufacturing

-While limited series production (LSP) will be completed from Bengaluru, HAL intends to perform mass production of the LUH at its new helicopter manufacturing complex at Tumakur that will have the capacity to produce helicopters of 3 ton to 12 ton category.
-The Tumakur assembly line will complete around 30 LUHs per year by 2019–2020; upon enacting Phase II, which will take another three-four years, production would be ramped up to 60 helicopters per year from 2023.

-Tumakur assembly line will become fully operational from March 2022.
-As per government report from Rajya Sabha, Army and IAF will get two LSP each from 2022-23.
+While limited series production (LSP) will be completed from Bengaluru, HAL intends to perform mass production of the LUH at its new helicopter manufacturing complex at Tumakur that will have the capacity to produce helicopters of 3 to 12 ton category which was to start operations from 2018-19 onwards as of 2016.
+The Tumakur assembly line will complete around 30 LUHs per year by 2019–2020; upon enacting Phase II, which will take another three-four years, production would be ramped up to 60 helicopters per year from 2023.The Defence Acquisition Council (DAC) on 2 November 2021 approved purchase of 12 Limited Series Production (LSP) variant of LUH including 6 for Indian Army and Indian Air Force each.
+The Indian Armed Forces will purchase 175-400 production variant helicopters.
+The 12 LSP aircraft deal is expected to cost ₹1500 crore.
+The delivery which was expected to begin in August 2022 was delayed due to issues with the certification of its autopilot system.
+As of then, the Tumakur assembly line would become fully operational from March 2022.
+As per a government report from the Rajya Sabha on 29 November, the Army and IAF will get two LSP each from 2022-23.
 After that HAL will start rolling out series production (SP) variants.
-The gearbox was developed by Microtec company located in Hyderabad, while the ring gear is built by Shanti Gears and transmission by HAL.
-Avionics hardware is supplied by Chennai based Data patterns and HAL worked on the software.
-With supplies from many other Indian companies, HAL plans to take the indigenous content to over 60 percent.